 Guinevere Turner is a writer, director and actor who has been working in film and TV since her 1994 debut film Go Fish.
 She went on to act in several films, including The Watermelon Woman, Chasing Amy, and Treasure Island.
 Eventually she teamed up with Mary Harron to write American Psycho and then The Notorious Bettie Page.
-She stopped by Filmmaking Stuff to share some useful screenwriting advice and let you know about her latest project, Creeps.
+She stopped by Filmmaking Stuff to share some useful screenwriting advice.

 I’ve been privileged enough not only to work as a screenwriter for the last 20 years, but to talk to many other screenwriters about what they do and how they do it.
 So I am going to steal some screenwriting advice from them.